Geethikaduggi/pdf-organizer/README.md

 🧠 What This Project Does
 ✅ Reads the first page of every PDF
 ✅ Extracts the title and detects a date
-✅ Renames files like this:
+✅ Renames files
-cleanroom_protocols_2024_06_15.pdf
-✅ Moves them into folders by date: organized_pdfs/2024_06_15/
+✅ Moves them into folders by date

 Perfect for: certificates, reports, academic PDFs, notes & more 📚